 Salesforce treats your CRO sponsor and your NIH grant officer as the same 'lead' in Durham

-A custom CRM for a Durham life-sciences or research-services firm typically runs $60,000 to $130,000 over 3 to 6 months.
+A custom CRM (Customer Relationship Management) for a Durham life-sciences or research-services firm typically runs $60,000 to $130,000 over 3 to 6 months.
 You go custom when your relationships aren't sales pipelines, when a 'deal' is actually a multi-year study, a co-development agreement, or a grant cycle, and Salesforce or HubSpot keeps forcing them into a 7-stage funnel that misrepresents what's happening.
 Most Durham firms don't need a custom CRM.
 The ones who do are managing scientific relationships, not transactions.

 Salesforce, HubSpot, Zoho, and Pipedrive are built around a sale: lead, qualify, propose, close.
 That works if you're selling licenses.
 It breaks the moment your 'opportunity' is a CRO engagement that spans three years, four study amendments, and a sponsor scientific contact who is not the person signing the contract.
 The same breaks for a Duke-spinout managing tech-transfer relationships, a grant office, and a co-development partner all at once.